kswope/book-learnin/README.md

 * Did it set the values that the view will expect?
 For this we have the special hash objects __assigns__, __cookies__, __flash__, and __session__.

+>
+Rails controller tests do not - I repeat, do not - follow the redirect.

+Example of a controller test

+    it "shows a task" do
+      task = Task.create!
+      get :show, id: task.id
+      expect(response).to have_http_status(:success)
+      expect(assigns(:task).id).to eq(task.id)
+      expect(session[:previous_page]).to eq("task/show")
+    end

+>
+I'm aggressive about moving controller logic that interacts with the model to some kind of action object that doesn't have Rails dependencies.
+The controller logic and controller testing then tends to be limited to correctly dispatching successful and failed actions.
+That said, many Rails developers, notably including David Heinemeier Hansson, find adding an extra layer of objects to be overkill and think that worry about slow tests is misplaced.
+I recommend you try both ways and see which one best suits you.

+### Integration testing

+>
+don't use integration tests to specify logic that consists largely of internal details of your codebase.

+>
+In a Rails context, the following are fodder for integration tests:

+* The interaction between a controller and the model or other objects that provide data

+* The interaction between multiple controller actions that comprise a common work flow.

+* Certain security issues that involve the interaction between a user state and a particular controller action.

+These things, generally speaking, are not integration tests.
+Use unit tests
+instead:

+* Special cases of business logic, such as what happens if data is nil or has an unexpected value

+* Error cases, unless an error case genuinely results in a unique user experience

+* Internal implementation details of business logic